redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 There are several things to notice about this function:

-1. Since this function will only be invoked from the host environment, the internal name has been omitted and only an exported name has been defined.
+1. Since know that this function will only be invoked from the host environment, and never from another WebAssembly function, there is no need to give this function an internal name.
-1. This function does not return a specific value, it writes to shared memory; therefore, it has no `result` clause.
+1. This function does not return a specific value, it writes to shared memory; therefore, it has no `result` statement.
-1. In [§3.2](../02/), at the start of the module we defined a global constant called `$palette_offset` whose value is imported from the host environment as property `js.palette_offset`.
+1. In [§3.2](../02/), at the start of the module, we defined a global constant called `$palette_offset` whose value is imported from the host environment as property `js.palette_offset`.
 This value acts as the starting point for calculating where the next `i32` colour value will be written in memory
 1. The loop labeled `$next` continues until our index counter `$idx` exceeds the supplied value of `max_iters`
 1. The `i32.store` instruction takes the top `i32` value off the stack and writes it to memory.
 The first argument is the memory offset and the second is the value being stored.
 So we call function `$colour` to transform the value of `$idx` into a colour, then store that value at the memory location calculated from `$palette_offset + ($idx * 4)`[^4]
 3. When this function exits, the block of shared memory starting at the offset defined in `$palette_offset` will contain the colours for all iteration values from 0 to `max_iters`

 ---

 [^1]: RGBA stands for the four values needed to fully define a pixel's colour: Red, Green, Blue and Alpha (opacity)
 [^2]: 0 for red, 128 for green, and 356 for blue